dotnet/dotnet-monitor/documentation/setup.md

 In addition to public previews, we also publish last-known-good (LKG) builds for the next release of `dotnet monitor`.

 The LKG build of `dotnet monitor` is available on a private package feed.
-You can download the latest versionof the .NET global tool using the following command:
+You can download the latest version of the .NET global tool using the following command:

 ```cmd
 dotnet tool install -g dotnet-monitor --add-source https://dnceng.pkgs.visualstudio.com/public/_packaging/dotnet-tools/nuget/v3/index.json --version 5.0.0-preview.6.*